 In addition to mandatory attendance at school liturgies, all students are required to attend assemblies scheduled during regular school hours unless otherwise exempted.
-NOTE: Any student who misses more than two liturgies must meet with the Principal; her parent must also attend this meeting.
+NOTE: Any student who misses more than two liturgies must meet with the Head of School; her parent must also attend this meeting.